O11WL1D/16_bit_computer/README.md

 # general design plan

+-New plan 10-14-2022

+Create a very general version of a 16 bit computer, then slowly add advanced features such as interrupts and whatnot to existing architecture.
+This will require the creation of a program which will quickly interchange control logic, so as to change the control circuit with little resistance.

+--Old plan

 My plan is to create a rough preliminary design for each module.
 After I have an idea of how every module will interact with each other, I will begin looking for specific chips to use and start on a to scale design using some form of pcb software.
 After I have worked out every detail regarding propagation time, voltages ect ect, I will begin ordering parts and boards, and test my computer module by module.